P.H.R.U.F.C. Rugby Versus Leukaemia

 Once the club has secured a significant number of new donors from its community, it plans to “throw down the gauntlet” to other Rugby clubs in the local Rugby Union to see who can secure the most donors over a given period such as the playing season.

-The club will begin promoting the Challenge at the commencement of Pre-Season Training
+The club will begin promoting the Challenge at the commencement of Pre-Season Training in 2020.

 *Note: A study conducted by M.C.
 Tracey and J.M.
 Carter of Department of Pathology and Molecular Medicine, Wellington School of Medicine and Health Sciences, University of Otago, Wellington, New Zealand, concluded: “that, among New Zealand Maori and New Zealand Pacific Islanders, there is an increased risk of acute myeloid leukemia and chronic myeloid leukemia in age groups suitable for stem-cell transplantation.
 However, both of these ethnic groups have previously been shown to have a reduced chance of finding a 6/6-matched unrelated donor on international registries.”